markmac99/ukmon-pitools/README.md

 # ukmeteornetwork toolset for RMS pi meteor cameras

-These tools manage uploads of RMS data to the UK Meteor Network Archive and Live-stream.
+These tools manage uploads of RMS data to the UK Meteor Network  Archive and to the livestream.
 There are two parts:
-* The post-processing job that runs after RMS to send data to the UKMON archive.
+* The post-processing job that runs after RMS to send data to the archive.
-* The realtime job that uploads detections and fireball data to ukmon-live.
+* The realtime job that uploads detections to the livestream..

 There is more information about RMS and the toolset in the wiki [here](https://github.com/markmac99/ukmon-pitools/wiki "UKMON Wiki")